Springe direkt zu Inhalt

 PhD Candidate

-Andy Astakhova is a PhD candidate in the Doctoral Studies Program "History and Cultural Studies" (HCS) since October 2024, specializing in modern Japanese history.
-Their research at Freie Universität is focused on affirmative discourses of male homoeroticism in the Japanese Empire.
-Andy’s broader research interests include modern Japanese literature, East Asian sexology, historical memory, national and cultural identity, postcolonial and decolonial theory, and queer and feminist studies.
+Andy Astakhova is a PhD candidate in the Doctoral Studies Program “History and Cultural Studies” (HCS) since October 2024, specializing in modern Japanese history.
+Their research at Freie Universität emphasizes an intersectional analysis of queer and nationalist discourses in imperial Japan and beyond.
+Andy’s broader research interests include queer and decolonial theory, historical memory, epistemic politics, and temporality, as well as literature, visual culture, and sexology in modern East Asia.
 Before joining HCS, they earned an MA in Global History from the University of Bayreuth with a dissertation on memory and homoerotic desire in the writings of Ozaki Shirō (1898-1964).

-The dissertation project is supervised by Prof. Dr. Martin Lücke and Prof. Dr. Urs Matthias Zachmann and has been awarded with the Elsa Neumann Scholarship for doctoral candidates as of April 2025.
+The dissertation project is supervised by Prof. Dr. Martin Lücke and Prof. Dr. Urs Matthias Zachmann and is beeing awarded with the Elsa Neumann Scholarship for doctoral candidates since April 2025.

 Keywords